OREGON OUTDOOR RECREATION INITIATIVE PHASE TWO SUMMARY REPORT

 - Create an office of outdoor recreation

 In 2018, following extensive work with strategist David Sawyer of Converge, the Oregon Outdoor Recreation Initiative transitioned to a statewide network, now known as the Oregon Outdoor Recreation Network.
-Many leadership team members continued as active partners, a group of 25 individuals meeting quarterly to advise and help coordinate the activities of the network.
+Many leadership team members continued as active partners, a group of over 20 individuals meeting quarterly to advise and help coordinate the activities of the network.
 As part of this process, a core leadership team of six individuals representing nine organizations was formed.
 The core team meets weekly and is convened by Travel Oregon which serves in a network management role.
 The goal of the core team is to help align resources and activities to ensure that the network achieves its shared purpose: ensuring access to world-class outdoor experiences for everyone.

 In May 2019, Travel Oregon published a summary report to commemorate the results of the seven action teams and other activities related to the growing Oregon Outdoor Recreation Network.